Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Cons

-Expensive, 10Gbps ports' sustained rates and NAS performance (when hosting a storage device) could be better
+10Gbps ports' sustained rates and NAS performance (when hosting a storage device) could be better

 Awkward backhaul band design in a wireless AiMesh setup, no UNII4 (5.9GHz) support, no SFP+

-Bulky design, not wall-mountable
+Bulky design, not wall-mount-ready

-Synology RT6600ax Wi Fi 6 Router 5
+Synology RT6600ax Wi-Fi 6 Router 5

-Best VR Wi-Fi Routers: The Synology RT6600ax is the first router from Synology in years.
+Best VR Wi-Fi 6 Routers: The Synology RT6600ax.

-The RT6600ax has lots to offer and is one of the best Wi-Fi 6 routers you can find on the market.
+The RT6600ax has lots to offer and is one of the best Wi-Fi 6 routers on the market.
 It doesn't have a 6GHz band (Wi-Fi 6E) but is the first that supports the 5.9GHz portion of the 5GHz spectrum, making it somewhat future-proof.
+The router performed well in testing and has plenty of VR bandwidth when you dedicate one of its 5GHz bands to the task.

 Synology RT6600ax's Rating